HopperLogger/OwnLanguageModel/README.md

-# olm
+# Own Language Model
-My first basic transformer based language model.
+My first basic transformer based language model, featuring a GUI for processing the dataset, training the model, and generating text.

+# dependencies
+- pyqt6